Leica CL vs M Typ 240

-The Leica CL (Typ 7323) and the Leica M (Typ 240) are two digital cameras that were officially introduced, respectively, in November 2017 and September 2012.
+The Leica CL (Typ 7323) and the Leica M (Typ 240) are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2012.
 The CL is a mirrorless interchangeable lens camera, while the M Typ 240 is a rangefinder-style mirrorless.
 The cameras are based on an APS-C (CL) and a full frame (M Typ 240) sensor.
-The CL has a resolution of 24.1 megapixel, whereas the M Typ 240 provides 23.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The CL has a resolution of 24.1 megapixels, whereas the M Typ 240 provides 23.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Leica CL vs Leica M Typ 240
+Body comparison: Leica CL vs M Typ 240

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 240 is notably larger (9 percent) than the Leica CL.
 Moreover, the M Typ 240 is substantially heavier (69 percent) than the CL.
 It is noteworthy in this context that the M Typ 240 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.